IsaiahSama/Fight-Parade/Dev-Guides/Models/Character.md

 When defeated, enemies will grant the player exp and paradians.

-Update: Exp yield will now just yield the exp points
+Update: Exp yield will now just yield the exp points, as will paradian_yield

 ### Item